AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 In the **[!UICONTROL Consent]** step, Collaboration validates the [!DNL Azure] permissions that you configured earlier.

-Select the launch icon next to **[!UICONTROL Consent URL]** to open the authorization workflow, then follow the prompts to validate access.
-After validation is complete, return to Collaboration and select **[!UICONTROL Confirm consent]**.
+Select the launch icon next to **[!UICONTROL Consent URL]** to open the authorization workflow in [!DNL Azure].
+Sign in with an account that has permission to grant consent for the storage location, then complete the authorization prompts.
+After authorization is complete, return to Collaboration and select **[!UICONTROL Confirm consent]** to validate Adobe's access.

 >[!NOTE]
 >